top of page

 The goal during HIIT workouts is to maintain a heart rate of around 70-85% of your maximum heart rate, which can be determined using a heart rate monitor or by using a simple formula.
 During the high-intensity periods, you should aim to push yourself to the point of fatigue, while during the rest periods, you should aim to recover enough to be able to give your all during the next high-intensity interval.

-It's important to note that HIIT workouts can be demanding, so it's important to listen to your body and make adjustments as needed.
+It's important to note that HIIT workouts can be extremely demanding, so it's important to listen to your body and make adjustments as needed.
 If you are new to HIIT, it's recommended to start slow and gradually increase the intensity over time.
 HIIT is an effective and efficient way to burn fat and lose weight, but it's important to combine it with a balanced diet and adequate rest to achieve the best results.

 Here is a sample 20-minute HIIT running workout: